AWS IoT – Cloud Services for Connected Devices

 The AWS IoT Console will help you get started.
 With a few clicks you can create your first thing, and then download the SDK, security credentials, and sample code you will need to connect a device to AWS IoT.

-The Console includes an AWS IoT tutorial to get you started:
+The Console includes an IoT Core tutorial to get you started:

 It also provides complete details on each thing, including the thing’s API endpoint, MQTT topic, and the contents of its shadow: